 On February 27, 2013, the Company closed on a three-year \$15.6 million mortgage loan secured by Metro Pike Center.
-The loan matures in 2016, bears interest at a variable rate equal to the sum of one-month LIBOR and 165 basis points, requires monthly principal and interest payments based on a 25-year amortization schedule and requires a final payment of \$14.8 million at maturity.
-The loan may be extended for up to two years.
+The loan matures in 2017, bears interest at a variable rate equal to the sum of one-month LIBOR and 165 basis points, requires monthly principal and interest payments based on a 25-year amortization schedule and requires a final payment of \$14.8 million at maturity.
+The loan may be extended for one additional year.
 Proceeds were used to pay-off the \$15.9 million remaining balance of existing debt secured by Metro Pike Center, and to extinguish the related swap agreement.

 On February 27, 2013, the Company closed on a three-year \$15.0 million mortgage loan secured by Northrock.
-The loan matures in 2016, bears interest at a variable rate equal to the sum of one-month LIBOR and 165 basis points, requires monthly principal and interest payments based on a 25-year amortization schedule and requires a final payment of \$14.2 million at maturity.
-The loan may be extended for up to two years.
+The loan was originally scheduled to mature in 2016 and was refinanced in 2015.
+The loan bore interest at a variable rate equal to the sum of one-month LIBOR and 165 basis points, required monthly principal and interest payments based on a 25-year amortization schedule and required a final payment of \$14.2 million at maturity.
 Proceeds were used to pay-off the \$15.0 million remaining balance of existing debt secured by Northrock.